cathydutton/cathydutton.github.io/_posts/2016-06-03-things-I-learned-at-Manchesters-UpFront-conference-2016.md

 # Things I learned Manchester's UpFront conference 2016.

-After a Euro 2016 related delay I finally got around to writing up the notes I took at UpFront Conf...

 On Friday the 27th of May I attended the front end developers conference UpFront in Manchester.
 There were 7 speakers along with 3 flash talks on a range of subjects including Accessibility, Design patterns, legacy JavaScript and component systems.